 - i.
-Motions - (a) Any motion by a member shall require a second. - (b) After a motion has been made and duly seconded, discussion of the motion may be had for a reasonable time. - (c) Discussion by members or by opponents or proponents of a question before the Commission shall terminate whenever the Chair shall so rule.
+Motions - i.
+Any motion by a member shall require a second. - After a motion has been made and duly seconded, discussion of the motion may be had for a reasonable time. - Discussion by members or by opponents or proponents of a question before the Commission shall terminate whenever the Chair shall so rule.